aeither/quiz-party/README.md

-# QuizParty
+# EverQuiz

-**One-liner:** QuizParty is your social quiz and party game platform.
+**One-liner:** EverQuiz is your social quiz and party game platform.

-**Brief description:** QuizParty lets you create, join, and play quizzes and party games with friends, powered by web3.
+**Brief description:** EverQuiz lets you create, join, and play quizzes and party games with friends, powered by web3.
 (Update the rest of the description as needed to match your new project vision.)

 ## Overview